 Many of our customers are digitally transforming their legacy applications to deliver a more modern, feature-rich user experience for their customers, partners and employees.
 Such modernized applications are often microservices-based and run in containerized environments, leveraging APIs to connect to back-end systems hosted in public or private clouds, as well as within customer data centers.

-At Cequence Security, we built Bot Defense SaaS as a solution to address these types of automated attacks.
+At Cequence Security, we built API Spartan SaaS as a solution to address these types of automated attacks.
 Today, we are excited to announce the immediate availability of this service in the AWS Marketplace, where customers can rapidly integrate our advanced bot protection with their web, mobile and API-based applications.

 Let’s dig into some details now.

 Discover all your public-facing web and API-based applications

 The advantage of leveraging the CQAI multidimensional analysis (including network, user, client, and application) for bot detection is that it allows the product to discover all your public-facing applications instantly.
 Therefore, right out of the box, you can discover your complete attack surface of all public-facing web and API-based applications, along with the volumes of traffic received by each application endpoint.

 Often, this visibility triggers action by our customers to address security blind spots or gaps.
 For example, a security engineer at one of our customers discovered a non-production API endpoint was inadvertently published without notifying the security team.
 As a result, the exposed API was quickly targeted by advanced bots to extract data.